JuliaDynamics/DynamicalBilliards.jl/docs/src/physics.md

 3. The `relocate!()` process is always finite (and very swift!).

 These are solved with the following approach: after the minimum collision time has been calculated, a "test propagation" is done on the position of the particle.
 If the
-`distance(p, obst)` with the colliding obstacle is found to be "wrong", the collision time is reduced by the `DynamicalBilliards.timeprec(T)` function, with `T` being the parametric type of both the particle and the obstacle.
+`#!julia distance(p, obst)` with the colliding obstacle is found to be "wrong", the collision time is reduced by the `#!julia DynamicalBilliards.timeprec(T)` function, with `T` being the parametric type of both the particle and the obstacle.
 For the case of magnetic propagation, the function `timeprec_severe(T)` is used instead.
 This process is repeated until the `distance()` is "correct", which is followed by the real propagation of the particle for the adjusted time.